StatPal/symr/README.md

 **This code needs [Eigen](http://eigen.tuxfamily.org/) - a C++ library header files**.
-The header files location must be with the proper PATH, or PATH should be added in time of compilation.
+The header files location must be with the proper PATH (or should be added in time of compilation using -I path).
 The **optimizer** also uses Eigen, and recent versions can be found [here](https://github.com/PatWie/CppNumericalSolvers).
 It uses [gsl library](https://www.gnu.org/software/gsl/) for bessel functions and [openmp](https://www.openmp.org/) for parallel processing.

 Intructions:
 * The file to be executed (for 2D) ECM: **./examples/2D/example_AECM.cpp**

     First go to examples/2D
-    ```shell
+    ```console
     cd ./examples/2D/
     ```
     Then compile: